Thursday, December 28, 2023

 Wednesday, November 22, 2023

-New York LX
+New York XXX

 One more set of pics submitted by Mike Minnick.
 These, too, are from the site at Mt.
 Morris which is about 60 miles, more or less, due east of Buffalo.